 - We are committed to be your partner as your family moves through the financial aid process.
-Please do not hesitate to contact Joel Bennett at (847) 677-7130 with any questions or concerns.
+Please do not hesitate to contact us at (847) 677-7130 with any questions or concerns.

 “One Happy Camper” First Year Incentive Grants

-Intended for Jewish children not currently participating in a daily immersive Jewish experience, this gift – Up to $1000 for first first-year campers, and $500 for each additional sibling attending for their first time – is a bold statement about the importance of the overnight Jewish camp experience to the future of our community.
+Intended for Jewish children not currently participating in a daily immersive Jewish experience, this gift – Up to $1,000 for first-year campers, and $700 for rookies – is a bold statement about the importance of the overnight Jewish camp experience to the future of our community.

 To apply for this grant, visit onehappycamper.org.

-Have a camper who is participating in the Pioneer Israel Trip?
+Have a camper who is participating in the Pioneer or CIT Israel Trip?
 Exciting!
-The Financial Aid process for this program is similar, but separate from the general camp scholarship program.
-Families requesting financial assistance for the Pioneer Israel Trip should complete the Beber Camp Financial Aid Application and pursue sources of local funding for teen leadership Israel programming.
+The Financial Aid process for this program is similar but separate from the general camp scholarship program.
+Families requesting financial assistance for the Pioneer or CIT Israel Trip should complete the Beber Camp Financial Aid Application and pursue sources of local funding for teen leadership Israel programming.

 Beber Camp, as well as many local communities, have set aside monies specifically for sending campers to Israel.
 We have highlighted several communities and listed relevant contact information below:

 Chicago, Illinois – Jewish Federation of Metropolitan Chicago